Gerald and Charlene Gallego: First victims

 Vaught made an attempt to flee as Gerald was leaving because the gunshot had only lightly grazed her skull; she was killed when he went back and fired three more shots into her head.
 He shot several more times at the bodies after noticing they were "still wiggling".
-Afterwards, Gerald and Charlene ransacked their purses and returned to Sacramento later that day, discarding their firearm, the tire iron, and the purses in a river; the girls' bodies would be found fifteen yards apart two days later by a farmer.
+Afterwards, Gerald and Charlene ransacked their purses and returned to Sacramento later that day, discarding their firearm, the tire iron, and the purses in a river.
+Gerald pounded on the barrel of the firearm beforehand in an attempt to destroy its identifying characteristics.
+The girls' bodies would be found fifteen yards apart two days later by a farmer.

-Prior to her murder, in December 1977, Vaught and a group of other teenagers scared off a masked man from breaking into the home of a woman in Foothill Farms.
+Before her murder, in December 1977, Vaught and a group of other teenagers scared off a masked man from breaking into the home of a woman in Foothill Farms.
 Investigators believed the individual was the East Area Rapist, a serial rapist and serial killer active in Sacramento County at the time; however, others believed the individual Vaught interrupted was a copycat.
 At the time of their murders, Vaught's father had been a slated trial witness against a heroin dealer in Rancho Cordova who would ultimately plead guilty, and it was assumed that the girls were killed in an act of retribution, although investigators discovered no evidence supporting this theory.